Palestinian stone throwing: Second Intifada

-In the Second Intifada, the generally non-violent methods of the earlier uprising gave way to more brutal methods against both IDF troops and Israeli citizens: stone-throwing as the hallmark of resistance yielded place to martyrdom operations, overwhelmingly conducted by Hamas and Islamic Jihad.
+In the Second Intifada, the generally non-violent methods of the earlier uprising gave way to more brutal methods against both IDF troops and Israeli citizens: stone throwing as the hallmark of resistance yielded place to martyrdom operations, overwhelmingly conducted by Hamas and Islamic Jihad.
 The intifada broke out with rock throwing to protest Ariel Sharon's visit to the Haram al-Sharif on 28 September 2000, which led to a clash in which 6 Palestinians were killed, and 220 wounded by Israeli gunfire, while 70 Israeli police were injured by stoning.
 The incident rapidly escalated into the Second Intifada when, as rock-and Molotov-cocktail-throwing continued over the next two days, 24 Palestinians were shot dead, and an Israeli soldier was killed.
-At the outset, participating teenagers resumed the traditional stone-throwing to deny vehicles access to settlements.
+At the outset, participating teenagers resumed the traditional stone throwing to deny vehicles access to settlements.
 Israel's response was, according to Lev Luis Grinberg, to use all the weapons in its arsenal, including snipers, and shooting missiles from Apache helicopters at demonstrators and buildings.
-He concludes 'It responded with disproportionate force that only an army can unleash totally out of place against stone-throwing civilians.Amahl Bishara, 'Weapons, Passports and News: Palestinian Perceptions of U.S. Power as a Mediator of War,' in John D. Kelly,Beatrice Jauregui,Sean T. Mitchell,Jeremy Walton (eds.)
-Anthropology and Global Counterinsurgency, pp.125-136 pp.127-128.
+He concludes 'It responded with disproportionate force that only an army can unleash totally out of place against stone-throwing civilians.Amahl Bishara, 'Weapons, Passports and News: Palestinian Perceptions of U.S. Power as a Mediator of War,' in John D. Kelly, Beatrice Jauregui, Sean T. Mitchell, Jeremy Walton (eds.)
+Anthropology and Global Counterinsurgency, pp. 125-136 pp. 127-128.
 Human Rights Watch documented early that IDF soldiers were shooting stone throwing youths where no serious threats to their safety existed.

 According to IDF statistics, in the first 3 months 73% of incidents, some 3,734 attacks by Palestinians, did not involve the use of arms.
 82 of the 272 Palestinians shot dead in these clashes with the IDF (a further 6 were killed by settlers) were minors.
 Of the 10,603 Palestinians wounded over the same time, 20% by live ammunition and roughly 40% by rubber-bullets, 36% were minors.

-One of the iconic images of the Second Intifada was of a little boy in Gaza confronting an Israeli tank and winding his arm up to throw a stone from his sling.
+One of the iconic images of the Second Intifada was of a little boy, Faris Odeh, in Gaza confronting an Israeli tank and winding his arm up to throw a stone from his sling.

 Snipers were used to put down stone-throwers within Israel at Umm al-Fahm inside Israel during the Al-Aqsa Intifada.
 When news of the killings reached Nazareth on Yom Kippur, a strike was declared, which was, according to one local report, met by hundreds of Israelis from Nazareth Illit who began to stone Palestinian houses.
 Police were called and hundreds of Palestinian Israelis were arrested, while the youths from Nazareth Illit were reportedly left alone.

-Just one Palestinian minor, of 853 charged with stone throwing between 2005 and 2010, was acquitted.
+Just one Palestinian minor, out of a total of 853 charged with stone throwing between 2005 and 2010, was acquitted.
 After pressure was exerted by international legal organizations, Israel finally instituted an Israeli Juvenile Military Court in the West Bank in November 2009.
-The rate of conviction for juvenile stone-throwers, upwards of 70% of whom suffer some form of violence when detained, is close to 100%.
+The rate of conviction for juvenile stone-throwers is close to 100%, and upwards of 70% of them suffer some form of violence when detained.